dexplo/jupyter_to_medium/README.md

 ![png](images/form.png)

 After clicking publish, the notebook and all images will be uploaded to Medium.
-Any HTML tables (such as pandas DataFrames) will be converted to images (via chrome) as Medium has no ability to represent tables.
+Any HTML tables (such as pandas DataFrames) will be converted to images (via chrome), as Medium has no ability to represent tables.
 This is a time consuming process, so be prepared to wait.
-Check your terminal for updates on what is happening.
+Check your terminal for updates.
 If successful, you'll get the following response with a link to view the post.

 ![png](images/success.png)